Gawain: Histories and romances

-For the English and the Scottish, Gawain remained a respectable and heroic figure, becoming the subject of several romances (a dozen in English, besides the likes of the Anglo-Norman Romanz du reis Yder) and lyrics in the dialects of their nations, such as the Middle Scots poem Golagros and Gawane.
-Important Gawain romances in English include The Awntyrs off Arthure (The Adventures of Arthur), Syre Gawene and the Carle of Carlyle (Sir Gawain and the Carle of Carlisle), and The Avowyng of Arthur (The Avowing of Arthur).
-The Middle Dutch romances by Penninc and Pieter Vostaert, the Roman van Walewein (Story of Gawain), held at Leiden University Libraries, and Walewein ende Keye (Gawain and Kay), are both dedicated primarily to Gawain.
-The Middle High German romance Diu Crône (The Crown) by Heinrich von dem Türlin, in which Gawain is the protagonist who achieves the Grail and heals the Fisher King, also features a minor character of "the other Gawain": his lookalike, Aamanz.
+For the English and the Scottish, Gawain remained a respectable and heroic figure, becoming the subject of several romances (a dozen in English, in addition to examples such as the Anglo-Norman Romanz du reis Yder).
+Gawain also became the subject of lyrics in the dialects of these nations, such as the Middle Scots poem Golagros and Gawane.
+Important English-language romances with Gawain include The Awntyrs off Arthure (The Adventures of Arthur), Syre Gawene and the Carle of Carlyle (Sir Gawain and the Carle of Carlisle), and The Avowyng of Arthur (The Avowing of Arthur).
+The Middle Dutch romances by Penninc and Pieter Vostaert – the Roman van Walewein (Story of Gawain), held at Leiden University Libraries, and Walewein ende Keye (Gawain and Kay) – are both devoted primarily to Gawain.
+The Middle High German romance Diu Crône (The Crown) by Heinrich von dem Türlin – in which Gawain is the protagonist who achieves the Grail and heals the Fisher King – also features the minor character of "the other Gawain" – his lookalike, Aamanz.